 Live and Learn

 Students living on campus are at the heart of campus life.
 Research shows that on-campus students tend to be more involved in academic and extracurricular activities, persist and graduate on time, and enjoy their overall collegiate experience.
-All students living within Housing communities have access to the following services to assist in their academic success: computer labs, high-speed Internet access, leadership development, community involvement, peer tutors (math), and service opportunities.
+All students living within Housing communities have access to the following services to assist in their academic success: computer labs, high-speed Internet access, educational programming, peer tutors (math and writing), and leadership and service opportunities.
 A well-trained team of professional and peer staff also provides numerous opportunities for social and educational activities, which build the community and supplement and support formal classroom experiences.
-Also, live-in staff members are trained to assist students with a variety of issues, such as roommate conflicts, mental health issues, and personal safety.
+Also, live-in staff members are trained to assist students with a variety of issues, such as roommate conflicts, other mental health issues, and personal safety.

 Theme Housing is a collaborative program at Utah State that is dedicated to learning outside of the classroom.
 The underlying mission of theme housing is to link residence halls with academic or general interest themes, and create communities of residents with shared interests and goals.
 Each theme community is supported by a Peer Mentor who provides on-site tutoring and advising, and who plans fun social programs.
 Theme housing options include the following:

 These floors are sponsored by academic departments and colleges.
 Academic Lifestyles are very popular and have strong returning communities.
 Residents must be enrolled in the major or program related to their floor.
 Honors House is open to students who want to excel academically and participate in undergraduate research.
 Engineering Floor provides a great environment for all of engineering majors to come together for study groups and design competitions.